-Sometimes you just have to get up and move like these Christmas movement activities for preschoolers.
+Sometimes you just have to get up and move like these Christmas games for preschoolers and movement activities.
 These gross motor Christmas cards will inspire your children to do just that.
 They feature a wide variety of Christmas themed actions your kids will love.

 Movement is a key way to help children develop–physically, mentally, emotionally, and socially.
 Moving activities help build muscles and develop skills in using those muscles.
 Kids can practice different physical skills by moving in different ways.
 They begin to gain more control over their bodies.
 They understand the space around them and their place in it.
 They develop concepts of over, under, beside, behind, and so forth.
 They gain a greater sense of well-being.
 And they have fun with their friends.

 This time of year can be very stimulating and movement games can help children channel their extra energy in creative ways.

 These cards have different types of movement activities.
 Some of them will be easier (flapping your arms like you are making a snow angel).
 Others ask children to do a combination of movements.
 Let’s look at a few of the actions mentioned on the cards:

 “Swinging your arms like you’re chopping down a tree” is cross body action.
 Children chop with their hands together on the left side of their body and then on their right.
 They will need to swing up to their shoulder and diagonally down to their knee each time.

 The “hop like your feet are in a stocking” means hopping with two feet together.
 You may choose to have them hop on one foot at a time.

 “Walk like you are dragging a Christmas tree” means places both hands to same side of your body.
 Slowly pull them forward and back in slow motion.

 “Adding an ornament to the tree” is a fun action.
 Kids may think that standing on their tiptoes and reaching arms above their head is tricky.
 If your children are having trouble standing on their tiptoes, still encourage them to stretch their arms as high as possible with feet flat on the floor.